noma-protocol/docs/docs/concepts/components.md

 # Core Components

-Oikos Protocol consists of several specialized components that work together to create sustainable token markets.
+Noma Protocol consists of several specialized components that work together to create sustainable token markets.
 This page describes the key components and their functions.

 ## Token Foundation Components

 ### Reserve Pool

-The Reserve Pool is the backbone of Oikos tokens, providing the floor price guarantee:
+The Reserve Pool is the backbone of Noma tokens, providing the floor price guarantee:

-- Holds reserve assets (BNB, ETH, etc.) that back the token's floor price
+- Holds reserve assets (MON, ETH, etc.) that back the token's floor price
 - Accumulates a portion of trading fees to grow over time
 - Enables direct redemption of tokens at the floor price
 - Provides capital for the protocol's market-making activities